fbpx

 Have a little affinity for broodiness

 Many chicken keepers have pointed out that Ancona chickens have little to no tendency for broodiness.
-Although, hens are great mothers and will take care of their little baby chicks!
+Although hens are great mothers, they will take care of their little baby chicks!

 Ancona’s might be the best chicken for Texas heat because it’s heat-hardy and can survive hot temperatures without any problems at all.
 This makes them an excellent choice for Texas because it gets so hot there sometimes during the summer months.